HTTP-218/Endpoint_Verification/README.md

 Even if an error appears, the Helper app usually installs successfully.
 If you run the script again, it will tell you that the app is already installed.
 Proceed with the remaining steps listed above.

 ### Unknown Errors
-If the script encounters any unexpected errors, check `C:\Windows\Temp\CAA-ComplianceFix.log` to see the exact cause.
+If the script encounters any unexpected errors, check `C:\Windows\Temp\` and look for a `.log` file with the script's name.

 ## Attribution